Alan Brodrick, 1st Viscount Midleton

 Alan Brodrick, 1st Viscount Midleton, PC (Ire) (c.
-1656 – 29 August 1728) was a leading Irish lawyer and Whig politician who sat in the Parliament of Ireland between 1692 and 1715 and in the British House of Commons from 1717 to 1728.
+1656 – 29 August 1728) was an Anglo-Irish lawyer and Whig politician who sat in the Parliament of Ireland between 1692 and 1715 and in the British House of Commons from 1717 to 1728.
 He was Speaker of the Irish House of Commons and Lord Chancellor of Ireland.
 Although he was a man of great gifts, he was so hot-tempered that even Jonathan Swift is said to have been afraid of him.

 Background

-Brodrick was the second son of Sir St John Brodrick of Ballyannan, near Midleton in County Cork, by his wife Alice (died 1696), daughter of Laurence Clayton of Mallow, County Cork, and sister of Colonel Randall Clayton MP, of Mallow.
+Brodrick was the second son of Sir St John Brodrick of Ballyannan, near Midleton in County Cork, and his wife Alice Clayton (died 1696), daughter of Laurence Clayton of Mallow, County Cork and his wife Alice Brady daughter of Luke Brady, of Tuamgraney, co.
+Clare, and sister of Colonel Randall Clayton MP, of Mallow.
 Brodrick's father had received large land grants during the Protectorate, and thus the family had much to lose if the land issue in Ireland was settled to the satisfaction of dispossessed Roman Catholics.

 He was educated at Magdalen College and the Middle Temple, being called to the English bar in 1678.
 Brodrick and his relatives fled Ireland during the Glorious Revolution.
 They were attainted under the rule of King James II in Ireland.
 In exile in England, Brodrick argued for a speedy reconquest.